Over the course of 2018, the US Administration cut all funding to Palestinian NGOs operating in the West Bank and Gaza, as well as to UNRWA.

 - Due to the multiplicity of US government funding frameworks, the same organization receives funding from multiple government sources.
 There are currently at least four organizations that are receiving simultaneous funding from USIP and USAID:

-Archive of Articles about United States
+All Articles about United States